 Get Your Kyusho Black Belt

 If you follow the link below you can learn more about our Novice Kyusho Home Study Course, now in its 10th year!
 This all inclusive program in downloadable content gives you everything you need.
 No extra's are required!
+Use the promo code '200off' at the checkout for a great price!

 Guess what!
 You can also subscribe to our posts by using the "Red Bell"in the bottom left corner.
 This will give you an alert in your browser of any new post made here at the Kyusho Jitsu World Blog!
 Then you can come at your leisure to read them!